 The pension fund net asset statement, fund account and notes to the accounts are audited by Ernst & Young (EY).
-EY's full report is contained in the Council's statement of accounts and a report to the Council on the Pension Fund is also contained in this report.
-The auditor is Government appointed.
+EY's report on the Council is contained in the Council's statement of accounts and their report on the Pension Fund is contained in this report.